Proudly Hosting over 100,000 Fast Websites since 2010

 ip addr show

-Lists all network interfaces and assigned IP addresses.
+To display all network interfaces and their assigned IP addresses, type ip addr show into your terminal and press enter.
 Identify the relevant Ethernet or WLAN interface showing an IPv4 address.

 Ifconfig Command